 Just as there are good practices to help you get through difficult times, there are also some things that could be catastrophic for your business during a recession:

 Thinking about the future of your company and investing in it are a priority for every single small business owner.
 But it’s imperative for you to know when it’s pertinent to do so.

-Buying inventory or renewing equipment in the middle of a recession is not a smart decision.
-If you run out of capital, you will not be able to pay for other important obligations.
+Before buying inventory or renewing equipment in the middle of a recession make sure you analyze how necessary it is and if you’ll be able to pay for other important obligations.

 When is the next recession?

 There is no reliable formula that can predict when, where and how the next recession will occur.
 However, according to economists, there are indicators that a crisis is imminent or is already happening, such as the fall in GDP for two consecutive quarters, among others.